tdwg/dwc/docs/list/index.md

 ## 2 Use of Terms

-Due to the requirements of [Section 1.4.3 of the Darwin Core RDF Guide](../rdf/#143-use-of-darwin-core-terms-in-rdf-normative), terms in the `dwciri:` namespace MUST be used with IRI values.
-Terms in the `dwc:` and `dc:` namespaces are generally expected to have string literal values.
-Values for terms in the `dcterms:` namespace will depend on the details of the term.
+Due to the requirements of [Section 1.4.3 of the Darwin Core RDF Guide](../rdf/#143-use-of-darwin-core-terms-in-rdf-normative), properties in the `dwciri:` namespace MUST be used with IRI values.
+Properties in the `dwc:` and `dc:` namespaces are generally expected to have string literal values.
+Values for properties in the `dcterms:` namespace will depend on the details of the term.
 See [Section 3 of the Darwin Core RDF Guide](../rdf/#3-term-reference-normative) for details.

 ## 3 Term indices
 ### 3.1 Index By Term Name